kevinfjiang/FuncNotify/.github/ISSUE_TEMPLATE/feature_request.md

 * [ ] Can you create a detailed roadmap of the feature?
 * [ ] Is it similar to any other repositories/projects?
 * [ ] Is it similar to any other requests, open or closed?
+* [ ] Has a dedicated project been created for this yet?
 * [ ] Would you be willing to contribute? 😊

 For more information, see the `CONTRIBUTING` guide.